clarabrorson/SecureAccessWebService/SecureAccessWebService/README.md

 + Open the project in your IDE
 + Create a database in MySQL with the name "security"
 + Change the username and password in the application.properties file to your own username and password.
-+ Launch Spring Boot from the SecureAccessWEbServiceApplication.
++ Launch Spring Boot from the SecureAccessWebServiceApplication.java
 #### User access:
 + Open Postman and create a POST request to http://localhost:8080/auth/register with the following body:
 ```